MaxAlyokhin/audio-motion-interface/README.md

 ### Running the desktop version (run on the local computer)

 > **Note:** smartphone and computer must be connected to the same wifi network.
-Or you can run a virtual router on your laptop (using a third-party service a la Connectify) and connect your smartphone to your laptop
+Or you can run a virtual router on your laptop (using a third-party service a la Connectify) and connect your smartphone to your laptop.
+The most ideally you would run the hotspot on a laptop to even out the latency of the router. **On Windows you can use the "Mobile Hotspot" function**.

 > **Note:** the latency with this startup option is the shortest possible